ejhammond/react-responsive-system/README.md

 export responsive(Button);
 ```

 Don't like HOC's?
-You can use the [`useResponsiveProps` hook](#useResponsiveProps-hook)instead!
+You can use the [`useResponsiveProps` hook](#useResponsiveProps-hook) instead!
 The HOC uses the hook behind the scenes, so you'll get the exact same behavior either way.

 ### Profit?